Vladimir Lakeev

-Vladimir Ivanovich Lakeev (born in 1949) is a Russian Communist politician.
+Vladimir Ivanovich Lakeev (Владимир Иванович Лакеев; 13 August 1949 – 30 August 2026) was a Russian communist politician.
 He was the First Secretary of the Central Committee of the United Communist Party in Russia.

 Political activity

-Since 1984 Lakeev was at the CPSU party work: as an instructor, deputy head and head of the ideological department of the Kirov district committee of the CPSU in Moscow.
+From 1984 Lakeev was at the CPSU party work: as an instructor, deputy head and head of the ideological department of the Kirov district committee of the CPSU in Moscow.

-Since 1991 Lakeev was a member of the resistance movement against the bourgeois counter-revolution, one of the leaders of the Moscow Committee of the Russian Communist Workers' Party, a member of the political council of the movement "Working Russia".
-Since 1994 he was a secretary, and since 2000 he was the second secretary of the Moscow City Committee of the Communist Party of the Russian Federation (CPRF).
+From 1991 Lakeev was a member of the resistance movement against the bourgeois counter-revolution, one of the leaders of the Moscow Committee of the Russian Communist Workers' Party, a member of the political council of the movement "Working Russia".
+From 1994 he was a secretary, and from 2000 he was the second secretary of the Moscow City Committee of the Communist Party of the Russian Federation (CPRF).

-He was a Deputy of the Moscow City Duma of the fourth convocation where he headed the Communist Party faction.
+Lakeev was a Deputy of the Moscow City Duma of the fourth convocation where he headed the Communist Party faction.

 He was expelled from the CPRF in 2010, during the so-called "Moscow's case".
-In 2010-2014 Lakeev was the first secretary of the Moscow City Committee of the alternative Communist Party.
+From 2010 to 2014, Lakeev was the first secretary of the Moscow City Committee of the alternative Communist Party.

-At the organizational plenum of the Central Committee of the United Communist Party on 15 March 2014 Lakeev was elected the First Secretary of the Party Central Committee.
+At the 15 March 2014 assembly of the Central Committee of the United Communist Party, Lakeev was elected the First Secretary of the Party Central Committee.

-Lakeev is the Chairman of the Interregional Association of Communists (IAC).
+Lakeev was the Chairman of the Interregional Association of Communists (IAC).

+Death

+Lakeev died on 30 August 2026, at the age of 77.